ChengGongXTU/Visual-Frame/README.md

 Maybe I will create a menu and some button in main window,but I need to write more fundamental function before.

 Update：

+2017.3.29:

+Recently, I find the ray trace efficiency of my code is tooooooooooo low!!!!!!!!!!!
+I will optimize my data structure and GDI aprt.

+I also think that the parallel computing of GPU is a attractive method to improve the  ray trace and real-time render's efficiency.

+Now. it's time to pick up DirectX, and extend new functions!

+1，Add a LoadObj function to load ".obj" model, and return a triangle mesh.
+Now, ray trace and renderpipeline can  handle multiple triangle meshes.

+2, Add OpenMP to compute path trace algorithm.

+3, I discard GDI's setpixel, and combine backbuffer with DIB to show the image.

 2017.3.23